 Who knew that sleeping in the pile of gold would be so effective in controlling my raging emotions.
-The soft tinkling sound of the metal running over each other creating a lullaby to my ears.
-Even being smothered by gold and hiding underneath made me comfortable as I laid hidden beneath.
-Only my eyes lazily blinked slowly open as I took in the sight before me.
-Breathing underneath the gold is impossible, the circulation of air is low making it very difficult for me, so my snout poke out of the gold to breathe.
+The soft tinkling sound of the metal running over each other, creating a lullaby to my ears.
+Even being smothered by gold and hiding underneath made me comfortable as I lay hidden beneath.
+Only my eyes lazily blinked slowly open as I took insight before me.
+Breathing underneath the gold is impossible; the circulation of air is low, making it very difficult for me, so my snout poke out of the gold.

-I had stayed underneath for awhile.
+I stayed underneath for a while.
 My mind was finally settling down from the hectic spiral of the unwanted noise of my thoughts.
 It wasn’t until now that my emotions were finally in check.

-Why did that man effect me so much?
+Why did that man affect me so much?
 It just didn’t make any sense at all.
-I was just Vera Lee on Earth and now I am Berry in Torren.
+I was just Vera Lee on Earth, and now I am Berry in Torren.
 There wasn’t much of a difference, or was there something more?
 Was this really my body?
-Was I really who Elcro said I was?
-Myrin Drakel?
+Was I really who Elcro said I was, Myrin Drakel?

 “Myrin Drakel!”
 My voice boomed.
 I could feel my pit stirring like a raging storm making me uncomfortable.

 “I am Berry Drakel!”
-I stood up and the coins trickled down my side.
+I stood up, and the coins trickled down my side.
 “Why am I so caught up in a name?
-What he said is not true right?
+What he said is not true, right?
 What is this uncomfortable feeling in the pit of my stomach?
-Am I not Vera Lee the human in the past?
-Did I really reborn or just get transferred into another world to inhibit someone’s body?
+Am I not Vera Lee, the human in the past?
+Did I really reborn or just get transferred to another world to inhabit someone’s body?
 What is going on?
 I wanted some answers.”
 My fist pounded onto the ground as gold splashed all around me.
 The tinkling sound of gold helped me calm down.
 I just didn’t know where this burst of anger was coming from.

-It was so alien that I did not fully understand if it was me or the dragon me?
+It was so alien that I did not fully understand if it was the dragon or me?
 Am I not Vera Lee?
 Am I not Berry Drakel?
 Or was I playing someone else this whole time, but didn’t know who I was in the beginning?

 “Bah!”
 My hands swiped across the piles of gold as the gold flew all over the place.
 What was I even worried about?
-I am Berry Drakel a human that turned dragon.
+I am Berry Drakel, a human that turned into a dragon.
 Right?

 Name: Berry Drakel